TengjiaoHE/Multimodal-PE/README.md

 This code is provided as supplementary material to the publication.
 It is distributed "as-is" without warranty of any kind.
 Users are free to use and modify the code for research purposes, provided that proper citation is given to the original publication.

-## Acknowledgments

-This work was supported by the National Natural Science Foundation of China (Grant No. 12304499).

 ---